 How to Fix an Inaccurate or Negative Wikipedia Page

 The second issue with a negative Wikipedia article is the relative “strength” of the Wikipedia domain itself.
 Wikipedia tends to show up high in search results because Google considers it one of the strongest sites on the internet.
-By some measurements, Wikipedia shows up in more than half of all Google searches.
+According to some measurements, Wikipedia appears in more than half of all Google searches.
 Because of this strength and search result buoyancy it is extremely difficult if not impossible, to suppress (push Wikipedia down in search results for lower visibility) Wikipedia because of the sites’ strength.

 Even when successful, a negative Wikipedia article is normally only suppressed to the third or fourth position on the first article of search results.
 The most common way to displace Wikipedia is by creating highly relevant and aggressively promoted websites and other content.
 The creation of high-quality content and websites is resource-intensive, thus, the costs to displace a negative Wikipedia article are generally high.